antoinefalisse/3dpredictsim/MuscleModel/README.md

     - Helper function that returns indices for use with the moment arms.
 8. MuscleIndices.m
     - Helper function that returns indices for use with the muscles.
+9. saveSubjectMTParameters.m
+    - Script to extract and save muscle-tendon parameters based on a given OpenSim model.